ahstat/ahstat.github.io/_posts/2014-7-11-Introduction-particle-filters.md

 I think it’s preferable to have read <a href="https://ahstat.github.io/Introduction-hmm/">the previous presentation (on discrete hidden Markov models)</a> before this one (on continuous hidden Markov models).

 In the following, I describe two important algorithms for particle filtering: the Sequential Importance Sampling algorithm (SIS) and the Sequential Importance Sampling Resampling algorithm (SISR).
-The example is here to understand how work the algorithms and to focus on the difference between them, especially through the weights degeneracy problem.
+The example intends to show how the algorithms work, and to focus on the difference between them, especially through the weights degeneracy problem.

-Related content:
+Related contents:
 <ul>
 	<li>O. Cappé, E. Moulines, and T. Rydén.
 Inference in hidden Markov models.
 Springer, 2005.</li>
 	<li><a href="../images/2014-7-11-Introduction-particle-filters/arulampalam2002tutorial_particle_filters.pdf" target="_blank">M. S. Arulampalam, S. Maskell, N. Gordon, and T. Clapp.
 A tutorial on particle filters for online nonlinear/non-gaussian Bayesian tracking.
 IEEE Transactions on Signal Processing, 2002</a>.</li>